arrat-tools/infrastructure/README.md

     - Subnet ID
     - Key Pair Name

-4: Click Next and acknowledge and click Create Stack
+4: Click Next, accept the defaults and acknowledgements and click Next

+5: Review the settings and click Submit

-5: After a few minutes, the stack will be created.
+6: After a few minutes, the stack will be created.
 Navigate to the EC2 service, Instances, and note the instance id.
 This will be needed to deploy the pipeline.

 ## Deploying the Pipeline